 To achieve it, and hopefully hit on a novel therapy to bring to clinical trial by 2022, Nguyen will study the process of how protein binds to RNA, which allows the translation initiation of specific prostate-cancer-related genes and allows them to grow.
 “That protein has been considered largely un-druggable, because normal cells use it, too, and targeting it would be deleterious to them,” Nguyen says.
 However, previous studies in their lab on up-regulating cancer cell pathways have shown that “if we target them only to a certain level, but don’t completely knock them out, this will only be lethal to the cancer cell; it’s a good therapeutic window.”

-“PCF’s recognition of the crucial role of surgeon-scientists is very positive and certainly well-deserved in Dr. Nguyen’s case,” says UCSF Department of Urology Professor and Chair Raj S. Pruthi, MD, MHS, FACS.
+“PCF’s recognition of the crucial role of surgeon-scientists is very positive and certainly well-deserved in Dr. Nguyen’s case,” says UCSF Department of Urology Professor Raj S. Pruthi, MD, MHS, FACS.
 “His contribution to the study of metastatic prostate cancer helps to ensure much more positive outcomes for those suffering from this disease.”